ONSdigital/python_rap_demo/README.md

 Information about different files and folders can be found throughout the pipeline:
   - Files: Contain information on what they are and what they are used for in a RAP in the file itself, except .secrets.baseline. .secrets.baseline information can be found in the `docs` folder
-  - Folders: Contain a README to explain what the folder is for and typical files it contains
+  - Folders: Contain a markdown (.md) file to explain what the folder is for and typical files it contains.
   - Scripts: Fully documented with docstrings and comments.

 ### Create and run tests